Acuity-Inc/aws-security-demo/reflex/README.md

 ### Prerequisites
 * Manually create the bucket for the S3 backend that tracks Terraform state.
   * In the reflex.yaml.example, I used `acuity-aws-security`
+* Ensure a [CloudTrail](https://aws.amazon.com/cloudtrail/) has been configured for the account.

 ### Demo Setup